top of page

 RSD is not officially recognized in the DSM-5 as a symptom of ADHD.
 Several challenges complicate the acknowledgement of RSD in the context of ADHD.

-Firstly, the DSM-5 criteria are primarily tailored to elementary school-aged children, leaving a gap in understanding for those over the age of 16 (Pliszka, 2007).
+Firstly, the DSM-5 criteria for ADHD are primarily tailored to elementary school-aged children, leaving a gap in understanding for those over the age of 16 (Pliszka, 2007).

-Moreover, the criteria often overlook emotional aspects, cognitive styles, relationships, and sleeping issues while concentrating on behavioral symptoms.
+Moreover, the criteria often overlook emotional aspects, cognitive styles, relationships, and sleeping issues while concentrating on behavioral traits.

 Over the past decade, ADHD emotional dysregulation and RSD have become more widely studied.
 Despite a growing body of knowledge, RSD still lacks recognition in the DSM-5.
 This may be due to RSD not being universally present in individuals with ADHD and the challenges involved in measuring it.